aflatter/bulk_api/README.markdown

 Let's see how to handle things on all of the 3 levels to add your own logic (like authentication or authorization).

-If some of your logic is common for all the record types, you can use ApplicationResource that lives in app/bulk/abstract_resource.rb.
-This is base class for all of the resources, just like ApplicationController is a base class for all of your controllers (this may not be true for some applications, but let's agree that's the most common scenario).
-To allow easy integration with application, you have access to several application objects in ApplicationResource and its subclasses:

 * session
 * controller